usaid-cs/yesterday-i-learned/random.md

 1. ["老泥妹"](https://zh.wikipedia.org/wiki/%E8%80%81%E6%B3%A5%E5%A6%B9) 因離家出走，只能靠與其他人進行性交易之後才有機會洗澡，經常在尖東和旺角一帶出沒。
 1. ["援交"](https://zh.wikipedia.org/wiki/%E6%8F%B4%E4%BA%A4) strictly involves one underage party and one adult "helping each other out".
 If both parties are of age, this term does not work.
 1. The longer your organisation has been around, and the larger the organisation is, the more likely is it for it to have useless policies.
 John calls it ["organizational scar tissue"](https://www.johndcook.com/blog/2009/07/30/organizational-scar-tissue/).
-1. Fast chargers [totally](http://batteryuniversity.com/learn/article/ultra_fast_chargers) destroy your batteries.
-BU-401a from 2012/2017 shows bumping charge rate to anything above [1C](batteryuniversity.com/learn/article/what_is_the_c_rate) ("one hour charge/discharge") significantly reduces total cycles, and [BU-808](http://batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries) says anything above 4.2V harmful for cycle count as well.
-[The ideal charging voltage is 3.92V, and cycle count is halved for every 0.1V above that.](https://accubattery.zendesk.com/hc/en-us/articles/210224725-Charging-research-and-methodology)
 1. People can totally downgrade your APK while preserving data with the 'adb -r -d' options.
 1. Some people are so sensitive to sounds that [they identify the AC current at 60Hz as B flat](https://www.reddit.com/r/askscience/comments/6wdnnw/why_does_electricity_always_hum_at_a_bflat_pitch/).
 1. A dye is ["light-fast"](https://en.wikipedia.org/wiki/Colour_fastness) if it fades quickly.
 [Turmeric](https://en.wikipedia.org/wiki/Turmeric) is a light-fast dye.
 So, instead of dyeing clothes, it is used as food colouring.